Oakerthorpe Manor – Home 87822 Manor House

-Or you can send D (the owner) an enquiry through the contact form to request a quote.
-D (the owner) will email you the total cost for your dates and how to pay.
+You can also request a quote from D (the owner) through the contact form.
+The owner will email you the total cost for your dates and a link to book and pay online.

 - How do I pay for my holiday?

 Use the Book your stay form to pay provisionally online.
 You can pay by credit/debit card or PayPal.
 D (the owner) will have 24 hours to accept the booking and no money will leave your account before then.